EnchLolz/LITCTF23/web/Ping_Pong_Under_Maintenance.md

-## Write Up For Ping Pong Under Maintainance
+## Write Up For Ping Pong Under Maintenance

 First check what the difference between
-Ping Pong and Ping Pong Under Maintainance
+Ping Pong and Ping Pong Under maintenance

 ### Ping Pong
 ```py
 return render_template('index.html', output=output)
 ```

-### Ping Pong Under Maintainance
+### Ping Pong Under maintenance
 ```py
 return render_template('index.html', output='The service is currently under maintainence and we have disabled outbound connections as a result.')
 ```

-Notice that the only difference between the two is that Ping Pong Under Maintainance won't output what the command does
+Notice that the only difference between the two is that Ping Pong Under maintenance won't output what the command does

 However, the program will still excute the command as seen in these lines